Rebalancing: How to get your portfolio back on track

 Rebalancing before

-Asset allocation after a price slump of 30% in the high-risk portion.
-The low-risk portion rises from 25% to 32% – the portfolio is more conservative than planned.
+Asset allocation following a 30% drop in the high-risk portion.
+The low-risk portion increases from 25% to 32%—the portfolio is more conservative than planned.
 (Source: own illustration)

 To get back to 75/25, you would have to shift around CHF 5,600 from your savings account to the risky part – after a crash, of all times, when your gut feeling is against it.
 This is exactly what rebalancing is: a sober, rule-based correction that brings your portfolio back into line with your risk profile.